Thomas Hardy: Mixed

+Hardy's first thought was to place the previously uncollected stories of A Changed Man — published after he had established his tripartite classification — in the "Novels of ingenuity" group.
+Later correspondence suggested it might belong in the "Romances and fantasies" group.
+In the end, he proposed creating a fourth "Mixed" group to better reflect the heterogeneity of the stories, to avoid complicating the volume-numbering of the Wessex Edition, and to "cover any volume of future sweepings from magazines".

 Other

-Hardy also produced minor tales; one story, The Spectre of the Real (1894) was written in collaboration with Florence Henniker.
-An additional short-story collection, beyond the ones mentioned above, is A Changed Man and Other Tales (1913).
+Hardy also produced other tales.
+One story, "The Spectre of the Real" (1894), was written in collaboration with Florence Henniker.
 Ten stories that were never published in volumes during Hardy's lifetime have been gathered together and published as The Excluded and Collaborative Stories by Hardy scholar Pamela Dalziel.
 His works have been collected as the 24-volume Wessex Edition (1912–13) and the 37-volume Mellstock Edition (1919–20).
 His largely self-written biography appears under his second wife's name in two volumes from 1928 to 1930, as The Early Life of Thomas Hardy, 1840–91 and The Later Years of Thomas Hardy, 1892–1928, now published in a critical one-volume edition as The Life and Work of Thomas Hardy, edited by Michael Millgate (1984).